The Custodian Newspaper Online

 Share on FacebookShare on Twitter

-New scientific research carried out by KAS Research has revealed that 67.9% of New Patriotic Party (NPP) delegates who will be voting in the party’s 31 January 2026 presidential primaries prefer the former Vice President and NPP 2024 presidential candidate, Dr Mahamudu Bawumia, to lead the NPP into the December 2028 presidential elections.
+A new survey conducted by Konrad-Adenauer-Stiftung (KAS) has revealed an overwhelming percentage of New Patriotic Party (NPP) delegates who will be voting in the 31st January, 2026 presidential primary, prefer the former Vice President, Dr Mahamudu Bawumia, to lead the party into the 2028 general election.

 Among other questions, the researchers asked the respondents, “Which of the following personalities (Dr Mahamudu Bawumia, Dr Bryan Acheampong, Kennedy Agyapong, Dr Yaw Osei Adutwum, and Kwabena Agyapong) possesses the character and leadership required to strengthen and rebuild the NPP to be competitive in the next general elections?